If you want to finish your DIY projects or plan on getting into the construction business, you’re going to need a stick welder.

-MIG welding, also known as Gas Metal Arc Welding (GMAW), is probably the easiest process to learn.
-MIG welders use a welding gun which has a continuous solid wire electrode going through it.
+MIG welding, also known as Gas Metal Arc Welding (GMAW), is probably the most effortless process to learn.
+MIG welders use a welding gun, which has a continuous solid wire electrode going through it.
 The wire electrode then goes into the weld pool, where it joins the base materials together.

 To protect the weld pool from contamination, a shielding gas is sent through the welding gun as well.
 Hence the name, Metal Inert Gas, or MIG for short.

-To sum up, MIG welding is an easy and clean process that can be used on thick or thin plate metals.
+To sum up, MIG welding is a comfortable and clean process that can be used on thick or thin plate metals.

 Tungsten Inert Gas or TIG welding uses non-consumable tungsten electrodes.
-The electrodes transfer current to the welding arc.
+The electrodes transfer current to the welder’s arc.